 — If you have any French music, play it while you’re making this to be even more authentic!

-— While some recipes suggest serving it with whipped cream, I tend to agree with the Confrérie who say “simply serve as it is, that’s it…the addition of cream or flaming with alcohol on service would simply change this unique taste: thus it is to be avoided.”
+— While some recipes suggest serving it with whipped cream, I tend to agree with the Confrérie, (who wrote “simply serve as it is, that’s it…the addition of cream or flaming with alcohol on service would simply change this unique taste: thus it is to be avoided.”

-— The website suggested drinking a light red wine (preferably from Sologne) or an excellent cider (French cidre is lightly alcoholic) with the Tarte tatin.
+— The web site suggests drinking a light red wine (preferably from Sologne) or an excellent cider (French cidre is lightly alcoholic) with the Tarte Tatin.

 Here's my unofficial Tarte Tatin recipe.